Our nation’s special education law, the Individuals with Disabilities Education Act (IDEA) defines deafness as...

 "an impairment in hearing, whether permanent or fluctuating, that adversely affects a child's educational performance but that is not included under the definition of deafness."

-Hearing loss is generally described as slight, mild, moderate, severe or profound, depending upon how well a person can hear the intensities or frequencies most strongly associated with speech.
-Impairments in hearing can occur in both areas (loudness and/or frequency), and may exist in only one ear or in both ears.
-Generally, only children whose hearing loss is greater than 90 decibels are considered deaf.
-(NICHCY, 2010)
+Hearing loss is generally described as slight, mild, moderate, severe, or profound depending upon how well a person can hear the intensities or frequencies most strongly associated with speech.
+Impairments in hearing can occur in both measurements of sound (loudness and/or frequency), and may exist in only one ear or in both ears.
+Generally, only children whose hearing loss is greater than 90 decibels (dB) are considered deaf.

-The National Organization for Hearing Research Foundation provides suggestions in preventing hearing loss.
+The American Hearing Research Foundation (AHRF) provides suggestions for preventing hearing loss.
 Loud noise is the leading cause of preventable hearing loss and the use of ear plugs and ear protection can help prevent injury.
 Regular medical examinations and proper immunizations can help prevent diseases and infections that may lead to hearing loss.
-With proper preventive measures, factors that contribute to permanent hearing loss can be detected early and remedied.
+With proper preventative measures, factors that contribute to permanent hearing loss can be detected early and remedied.

 If you observe any of the following behaviors or symptoms of hearing loss, you should consider having your child’s hearing evaluated further by a certified audiologist.